schleidl/schleidl.github.io/drafts/2024-05-08-rules-for-an-effizient-meeting.markdown

----
-layout: post
-title:  "Every org can do everything - the speed to deliver value is what matters"
-date:   2024-05-07 80:24:47 +0200
-categories: meetings, culture
----
 # Improving Meeting Efficiency: A Proposal

 The goal of this document is to propose ways to enhance the effectiveness of any meeting.